capsticm/cryptomania/README.md

 cryptomania
 ===========

-used for 2014 13kgame comp
+used for 2014 13kgame competition